protofire/hardhat-chainlink-plugin/Readme.md

 Username is hardhatuser@protofire.io
 Password is password123456789

+## Step ..

+- Deploy Oracle
+- Deploy Link Token

-## Step 3 [Work In Progress]
+## Step 4 [Work In Progress]

+NB: To create mutiple jobs make sure to change job name and use the right Oracle address

 - In a new terminal while hardhat node is running
 - Run command below in your terminal to create a job inside the node.
-Note to create mutiple jobs make sure to change job name in the `--data-raw` field

 ```
 node createJob.js
 ```

+## Step ..

+- Print out credentials and node details
+- Create sample smart contract to get ETH/USD Price feed